What Kills Long-Distance Relationships? Signs, Checklist, and Repair Test

 That does not mean texting all day.
 It does not mean a nightly two-hour call if both of you are exhausted.
 It means both people know what is normal, what is unusual, and how to update each other when the rhythm changes.

-The Gottman Institute describes communication health through patterns like feeling heard, turning toward bids for connection, and avoiding stonewalling.
+The Gottman Institute's guidance on improving communication in relationships describes communication health through patterns like feeling heard, turning toward bids for connection, and avoiding stonewalling.
+A review on within-couple communication and relationship satisfaction points in the same direction: communication patterns matter more than one isolated bad week.
 In long distance, those patterns are easier to miss because there are fewer casual moments of repair.
 A delayed reply can become a story.
 A short call can become evidence.
 A missed goodnight can become a threat.

 Build a rhythm that answers three questions: